Free Open Port Check Online (Port Forwarding & Firewall Test)

 This test uses a server-side TCP check to see if a port is reachable.

-Why run an open ports test
+Why run an open port check online

 How the test runs